Council-of-Ricks-2017/week1-weekend-homework/README.md

 while len(topics) != 10:
 	topics.add(random.choice(dir(globals()['__builtins__'])))
 ```
 (This is actually a joke, don't literally do this.
-I mean you can, but you can just pick a topic(s) that you'd like)
+I mean you can, but you can just pick whichever topic(s) you'd like)

 6. How long does the presentation have to be?
 It’s a 5 minute or less presentation.
 You don’t have to present exactly five minutes worth of material but we’re capping it at 5 minutes to try to get you in the habit of explaining yourself succinctly.